openstack-archive/infra-manual/doc/source/testing.rst

 * There is at least 8GB of system memory available.
 * There is at least 80GB of disk available.
 This disk may not all be exposed in a single filesystem partition eg not all mounted at /.
-  Additional disk will be mounted under /opt.
+  Any additional disk can be partitioned, formatted and mounted by the root user if needed; though if you need this it is recommended to use devstack-gate so this will be done for you automatically and mounted at /opt early in its setup phase.
   To give you an idea of what this can look like most clouds just give us an 80GB or bigger /.
 One cloud gives us a 40GB / and 80GB /opt.
   Generally you will want to write large things to /opt to take